-Glasgow Airport is to provide free sanitary products for female passengers.
+Glasgow Airport to offer free sanitary products to passengers

 The airport said that as part of the trial free tampons and pads would be available in toilets in the main check-in hall as well as domestic and international arrivals.